Robert Henry Cain: Early life

 Robert Henry Cain was born in Shanghai on 2 January 1909.
 His parents were Manx, and returned to the Isle of Man when he was young.
 He was educated at King William's College.
 In 1928, Cain joined the Honourable Artillery Company, a unit of the Territorial Army (TA).
 The TA was the volunteer reserve force of the British Army and members continued in civilian employment.
 Cain worked in Thailand and Malaya for Shell.
 He was placed on the supplementary reserve list on 12 February 1931.

 Second World War

 In April 1940, shortly after the start of the Second World War, Cain was granted an emergency commission into the Royal Northumberland Fusiliers as a second lieutenant.
 In 1942, he was seconded to the 2nd Battalion South Staffordshire Regiment before being temporarily promoted to the rank of major in April 1943—a position he retained until the rank was formally confirmed in 1945.
-The 2nd Battalion South Staffordshire Regiment was part of 1st Airlanding Brigade, which landed in Sicily in July 1943 as part of Operation Ladbroke.
+The 2nd South Staffordshire was part of 1st Airlanding Brigade, which landed in Sicily in July 1943 as part of Operation Ladbroke.
 In the same month, Cain took command of the battalion's B company.